Begin.

 data, selected and ordered differently, depending on what results the researchers

-expected; since 'I' was reading the data from the digitizer, I had to do the low level of
+expected; since my code was reading the data from the digitizer, I had to do the low level of

 From here on, my 'career' moved together with me at the American University